 - Pet adoption or re-homing is allowed (but selling of pets is not)

-- Posting items for sale outside of Classifieds.
-If you post items for sale in a category other than Classifieds, your post may be moved to the Classifieds section.
-If you repeatedly post items outside of Classifieds, your posts may be removed.
+- Posting items for sale outside of For Sale and Free.
+If you post items for sale in a category other than For Sale and Free, your posts may be removed.

 - Listing items that you are selling for a business or as part of an incentive sales program, like Mary Kay Cosmetics, Amway, Scentsy, LuLaRoe, etc.